JeffNaef/jeffnaef.github.io/_pages/about.md

   </style>

-I am a postdoc in the [PreMeDICaL Inria-Inserm team](https://team.inria.fr/premedical/) with [Julie Josse](https://juliejosse.com/).
+I am a postdoc in the [PreMeDICaL Inria-Inserm team](https://team.inria.fr/premedical/) with [Julie Josse](https://juliejosse.com/), working on Distributional Prediction, Missing Values and Robust Estimation.
 Previously, I completed my PhD at ETH Zurich under the supervision of [Nicolai Meinshausen](https://people.math.ethz.ch/~nicolai/) and [Peter Bühlmann](https://people.math.ethz.ch/~buhlmann/).
-During this time, I had the opportunity to work on a wide variety of different problems, ranging from applications in Marketing Research and Finance to pure Statistics (an overview of my research can be found [here](/files/Research_Overview.pdf)).
-Currently, I am interested in Distributional Prediction, Missing Values and Robust Estimation.
+During this time, I had the opportunity to work on a wide variety of different problems, ranging from statistics and machine learning to applications in Marketing Research and Finance.
+An overview of my research can be found [here](/files/Research_Overview.pdf).

 <div class="image-container">